 Given the substantial investment in generating this data, companies face the risk of third parties using their information for generic product approval or competitive intelligence.
 This concern is particularly acute when patent protection is weak or expired.

-Internationally, the World Trade Organisation’s Agreement on Trade-Related Aspects of Intellectual Property Rights and the Australia-United States Free Trade Agreement offer some protections against unfair commercial use and disclosure of application data.
+Internationally, the World Trade Organisation’s Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and the Australia-United States Free Trade Agreement (AUSFTA) offer some protections against unfair commercial use and disclosure of application data.

-In Australia, data exclusivity provisions provide a period during which a generic competitor cannot use an originator's data for approving a similar product.
+In Australia, data exclusivity provisions provide a period during which a generic competitor cannot use an originator's data to approve a similar product.
 These provisions balance the interests of originators, who seek rewards for their data creation, and generic competitors, who aim to offer competitive products without duplicating research efforts.

 The TGA and APVMA adhere to confidentiality obligations, governed by the Freedom of Information Act 1982, to protect Commercially Confidential Information (CCI).
 Originators are consulted before any information release and have the right to appeal through the Administrative Appeals Tribunal.